 Of course, you want to target the right leads and spend money on getting beneficial outcomes, but before that, it is important to look at your marketing budget to check if the cost to acquire a customer falls in that range.
 To determine this cost, calculate a new customer’s average lifetime value.

 Customer Lifetime Value predicts how much monetary benefit your new customer can provide your business with.
-While companies involving ecommerce don’t see customers returning, things get complicated if your business relies on lead generation.
+While companies involving ecommerce don’t see customers returning, things get complicated if your business relies on local lead generation.
 Here customers can subscribe to services like Netflix or continually hire you for your services.
 Your CLV is based on all of these factors.

 For instance, if a customer pays $19.99 every month for three years, that customer isn’t worth the same amount because that is just the money you get initially.
 In fact, they are actually worth $59.97, making it worthwhile to spend more than $19.99 to add a customer.
 Of course, you will lose some money initially, but the profits will be worth it as your relationship progresses.